Nebulocity/PSK/README.md

 Perchance PSK Addon.

 This addon tracks a "Main" and "Tier" list for KSK loot distribution standings.
+An instructional video can be seen here: https://youtu.be/l_ZgQ-IcoAU

 Features: